 We find that the appellant's position does not involve work that is administrative, two-grade interval in nature.
 Although the appellant provides a variety of administrative support functions, it is only for a staff of [number] and does not pertain to a complete operating program within the agency.
 Based on the agency's organizational handbook, this responsibility is typically found at the SAIC office level.
-When queried for examples of the appellant's analytical tasks and her development of basic programs and policies, the appellant's development of the emergency plan, her work with establishing telephone and data lines during the office's physical relocations, and her establishment of internal procedures for the RAIC staff were provided as examples.
+When queried for examples of the appellant's analytical tasks and her development of basic programs and policies, the appellant's development of the emergency plan, her reconciliation of local assets sharing expenditures for the RAIC office, her participation in a study on how to improve the organization's workers compensation program, and her determination of equipment and space needs for the RAIC office were provided as examples.
 However, this work does not require a high order of analytical ability or a comprehensive knowledge of management principles and theories or analytical methods and techniques to affect the agency's basic programs.